karlseguin/nabu/readme.md

 ### Sorts
 Two types of sorting indexes exist: static and dynamic.
 Dynamic sorts are updated as documented are added and removed.
 This is achieved by calling `Sort` within your documents `ReadMeta` method and, for all intents and purposes, acts like any other index (except it's sorted).

 Static indexes are more efficient but cannot be easily changed.
 Instead, they are meant to be updated in batches (possibly by a scheduled background job).
-For example, you might run a hourly job that ranks trending documents, asynchronously from documents being added and remove.d
+For example, you might run a hourly job that ranks trending documents, asynchronously from documents being added and removed.

 A static indexes is loaded (or updated) in full by calling `db.LoadSort`.
 The ids are provided as an array and the ranking is simply implied by the array's order.